-The P3 Project Team under the direction of the HPTE Director and OMPD Director will develop a report on the proposed P3 project after completion of due diligence in the P3 Project Development Stage that includes the following key elements for the proposed P3 project.
-The report will include at a minimum:
+The P3 Project Team, under the direction of the HPTE Director and OMPD Director, will develop a report on the proposed P3 project after completion of due diligence in the P3 Project Development Stage that includes the following key elements for the proposed P3 project at a minimum:

 - Project description

 - o Summary of the project scope

 - o Key project elements/unique features

 - P3 project schedule

 - Term of the P3 project

 - Estimated life-cycle costs over the term

 - o Estimated design-build cost

 - Estimated operating period cost (operations, maintenance, and renewal and replacement)

 - Delivery options considered and the suggested approach

 - Finance approaches considered and the suggested approach

-- Summary of the Value for Money analysis that compares the P3 delivery options with the Public Comparator (Value for Money report attached)
+- Summary of the VfM analysis that compares the P3 delivery options with the Public Comparator (VfM report attached)

 - Summary of the risk analysis and key project risk

 - Summary of industry outreach and input

 - Summary of the public outreach and input

-- Overall recommendation based on the assessment of delivery options and the Value for Money analysis identification of the best value.
+- Overall recommendation based on the assessment of delivery options and the VfM analysis identification of the best value.

-In addition the P3 Project Team will prepare and deliver a summary presentation for the HPTE Board that summarizes the report and the recommendation for the best value approach for the project for consideration by HPTE Director, OMPD Director, Region Director and the CDOT Executive Director.
+In addition, the P3 Project Team will prepare and deliver a summary presentation for the HPTE Board that summarizes the report and recommendation for the best value approach for the project for consideration by HPTE Director, OMPD Director, Region Director, and the CDOT Executive Director.